sheabunge/post-formats/README.md

-Post-Formats
+Post Formats
 ============

 This is a plugin for WordPress which will automatically add [post format support](http://codex.wordpress.org/Post_Formats "Post Formats") to any theme.

 This plugin is still in development!
-Please do not use this on a live server; if you do, STAY UPDATED!
+Please do not use this on a live server; if you do, click on the 'Watch' button above to stay updated.

 Much thanks to [Justin Tadlock](http://justintadlock.com).